barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 Remember it's your hobby so get active and turn your radio on

-# Net Controllers Notes - Les Neilson VK4LEZ

-I would like to encourage you for any additions or editions to the following text that I have just completed, Congratulations on being a Net Controller
+**Congratulations on being a Net Controller**

 Ensure you have a pen and paper for your log to write call order and other relevant information , have water, food or anything else you need to have during the entire net and don't forget to have fun

-    Announce the beginning of the net is about to commence
+1. Announce the beginning of the net is about to commence

-    Announce your name and call sign and that you are the Net controller for this BARC net
+2. Announce your name and call sign and that you are the Net controller for this BARC net

-    Announce you are ready to receive callers and that they should state their call sign and name
+3. Announce you are ready to receive callers and that they should state their call sign and name

-    Write in your log of all of the call signs until silence is heard
+4. Write in your log of all of the call signs until silence is heard

-    Then rehearse your list to the callers to affirm all callers and the net order
+5. Then rehearse your list to the callers to affirm all callers and the net order

-    You can then ask for any more callers to identify before you start the net
+6. You can then ask for any more callers to identify before you start the net

-    Start the net with the first caller and proceed through the callers to the end of the first over
+7. Start the net with the first caller and proceed through the callers to the end of the first over

-    you can now pause to ask for any more callers
+8. you can now pause to ask for any more callers

-    add any callers to the list announcing it to the group
+9. add any callers to the list announcing it to the group

-    continue on through the overs as above until the end of the net
+10. continue on through the overs as above until the end of the net

-    Announce the final over and invite closing comments
+11. Announce the final over and invite closing comments

-    Thank everyone for their participation and officially close the net to the group
+12. Thank everyone for their participation and officially close the net to the group

-**Running Notes**
+Running Notes

-    listen for questions asked from individuals and remind them when you can jump in and rehearse or reinstate the order of callers when needed

-    catch all late net callers at your turn, and slot them in the end of the net over

-    remind callers keep a space between each other so the repeater resets when necessary

-    Have fun it's a learning experience that will be good for you
+listen for questions asked from individuals and remind them when you can jump in and rehearse or reinstate the order of callers when needed catch all late net callers and slot them in the end of the net over remind callers keep a space between each other so the repeater resets when necessary Have fun it's a learning experience that will be good for you